netdata/netdata/integrations/cloud-notifications/integrations/ilert.md

 ### Prerequisites

-To add ilert notification you need:

 - A Netdata Cloud account
-- Access to the space as an **Admin**
+- Access to the Space as an **Admin**
 - The Space needs to be on a paid plan
 - You need to have permissions on ilert to add new Alert sources.

-### Settings on ilert
+### ilert Configuration

-1. **Access the Alert sources Settings**: From the navigation bar, open the Alert sources drop down and click "Alert sources".
+1. From the navigation bar, open the Alert sources drop down and click "Alert sources"
-2. **Create a New Alert source**: Click on the "+ Create a new alert source" button.
+2. Click on the "+ Create a new alert source" button
-3. **Configure an Alert source**:
+3. Configure an Alert source:
-  - select "API integration" and click Next
+    - Select "API integration" and click Next
-  - provide a name that suits the source's purpose, for example Netdata
+    - Provide a name that suits the source's purpose, for example "Netdata"
-  - select Escalation policy
+    - Select Escalation policy
-  - select Alert grouping (optional)
+    - Select Alert grouping (optional)
-  - review all configurations and click "Finish setup"
-4. **Obtain the API Key**:
+4. Obtain the API Key:
     - Once the Alert source is created, you will be provided with an API key.
-  - Copy this API Key, as it will be required to configure the integration on Netdata Cloud.
+Copy it in order to add it to your integration configuration in the Netdata Cloud UI

-### Settings on Netdata Cloud
+### Netdata Configuration

 1. Click on the **Space settings** cog (located above your profile icon)
 2. Click on the **Alerts & Notifications** tab
 3. Click on the **+ Add configuration** button
-4. Click on **+ Add** on the **ilert** card
+4. Add the ilert Integration
-5. A modal will be presented in order to enter the required details to enable the configuration:
+5. A modal will be presented to you to enter the required details to enable the integration:

-- **Notification settings** are Netdata specific settings
+    - **Notification settings**
-    - Configuration name: provide a descriptive name for your configuration to easily identify it.
+      - Configuration name (optional): A name for your configuration in order to easily refer to it
-    - Rooms: select the nodes or areas of your infrastructure you want to receive notifications about.
+      - Rooms: A list of Rooms for which you want to be notified
-    - Notification: choose the type of notifications you want to receive.
+      - Notifications: The notifications which you want to be notified
-  - **Integration configuration** are the required integration settings, which vary by notification method.
-For ilert:
+    - **Integration configuration**
-    - Alert Source API key.
+      - Alert Source API key: The key you copied in the ilert configuration step.